BlakeLewis1/final-project/README.md

 **terraform**

-For provisioning architecture we used terraform as its Open source and works across 100s of providers and has great documentation.
+For provisioning architecture we used terraform as its Open source, works across 100s of providers and has great documentation.
 Terraform plan was used to identify syntax errors and display a detailed plan of the resources to be created.
-We used modules to avoid duplication of code.
-We also used terraform to configure both aws resources and a gcp database as proof terraform can make it easy to migrate resources from one provider to another.
+We utilised modules to avoid duplication of code.
+We also used terraform to employ a multi provider approach with  both aws resources and a gcp database used.
+This shows how easy terraform makes it to migrate resources from one provider to another.
 We also deployed our app into subnets within multiple availability zones for increase redundancy.

 **kubernetes**